4 Tips for Successful Moody Wildlife Photography in the Wetlands from a Floating Blind

 Do not bore the viewers of your photographs with unnecessary elements.
 Put yourself in their shoes.
 Be simple and direct.

-Moody Wildlife Photography in Wetlands
+Moody Wildlife Photography in the Wetlands

-Wetlands allow for exceptional moody photography because the temperature variations are significant during the same day.
+The wetlands allow for exceptional moody photography because the temperature variations are significant during the same day.
 It is not uncommon to have beautiful mists in the morning to suggest dreams or mystery.

 Even if birds are the main subjects of wetland scenes, mammals are not left out.
 I have photographed deer, doe, roe deer, wild boar, and muskrats.
 Everything is possible.
 It is only a question of perseverance and patience.